+Volumetric Analysis

-Volumetric analysis in which a solution of known concentration (standard solution) is added to analyze another solution (analyte).
-The analyte is of unknown concentration.
+titration- process in which a solution of known concentration (standard solution) is added to analyze another solution (analyte).
+The analyte is of unknown concentration titrant- solution of known concentration (usually in buret)

 Titrations are most often used for acids and bases, but can be used for other types of reactions, also.